GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/singleFracCompression/Example.rst

 Inspecting results
 ---------------------------------

-In the above examples, we request vtk-format output files.
-We can therefore import these into Paraview to visualize the outcome.
+We request VTK-format output files and use Paraview to visualize the results.
 The following figure shows the distribution of :math:`\u_{yy}` in the computational domain.

 .. _problemVerificationFig1:
 .. figure:: displacement_yy.png